lowlydba/dba-multitool/tests/README.md

 * Install all dependencies (except a tSQLt database)
 * Produce an html code coverage report on completion in a popup browser

+To skip the automated setup, use the flag `-SkipSetup` when running the script.